 1. Basic Approach to Market and Liquidity Risk Management

-(1) Definitions of Market and Liquidity Risk
+(1) Definitions of Market and Liquidity Risks

-Market risk is the possibility that fluctuations in interest rates, foreign exchange rates, or stock prices will change the market value of financial products, leading to a loss.
+Market risk is the possibility that fluctuations in interest rates, foreign exchange rates, stock prices, or other market prices will change the market value of financial products, leading to a loss.